 On the day

 Whilst we strive to keep it all relaxed and easy, timing is crucial to a smooth visit.
-Practitioners are sure to start on time and make every effort to keep to time throughout their visit.
+Practitioners are sure to be onsite and ready to start on time and make every effort to keep to time throughout their visit.

 What happens during a massage?